-The current submission drawings are identical to drafted for those submitted with this application. refusal elevation.

-Y02/0353/SH Installation of 3 no. dormer windows to the south Approved

-SH/77/226 Conversion of house into two and garage.
-Approved SH/76/991 Conversion of house into two living units.
-Approved CH/4/62/17/276 Alterations to form units living accommodation.
-Approved
+The scheme was identical to that proposed under this application Y17/1155/SH Erection of a two storey house, part chalet style, (4 bedroom with study/5th bedroom) including basement, garden and parking.
+Withdrawn.
+Application was withdrawn after the report was drafted for refusal.
+Y02/0353/SH Installation of 3 no. dormer windows to the south elevation.
+Approved. mdSH/77/226 Conversion of house into two and garage.
+Approved.
+SH/76/991 Conversion of house into two living units.
+Approved.
+CH/4/62/17/276 Alterations to form units living accommodation.
+Approved.